heejunyoon/heejunyoon.github.io/_news/announcement_graduate_bs.md

 ---

-I finally graduate **magna cum laude** from my undergraduate program, majoring in _Electrical Engineering_ with a minor in _Mathematics_! :sparkles: :smile:
+I finally graduate **magna cum laude** from my undergraduate program, majoring in _Electrical Engineering_ with a minor in _Mathematics_! 🧑‍🎓 :smile: